 Peter's mother died in 1854, which brought him much sorrow.
 He responded by turning to music.
 It was at this time that he made his first serious efforts as a composer, writing a waltz in her memory.

 In 1855, Peter's father asked a well-known German piano teacher to encourage his son's interest in music.
 However, when Peter's father asked about his son's musical potential, his teacher wrote that nothing indicated he would be a fine composer or performer.
 His father asked Peter to complete his course of study and then pursue a post in the Ministry of Justice.
 He did as he was asked, though his interest in music never left him.

 In 1861, Tchaikovsky heard about classes being offered by the Russian Musical Society.
 He promptly began his studies.
 In the following year, Tchaikovsky followed his teacher to the St. Petersburg Conservatory where he accepted a post.
 It was at the conservatory that he met and studied with Anton Rubinstein, director and founder of the Conservatory.
 Rubinstein was impressed with Tchaikovsky's talent.

-In 1869 Tchaikovsky composed his first recognised masterpiece, the Overture-Fantasy Romeo and Juliet.
+In 1869 Tchaikovsky composed his first recognized masterpiece, the Romeo and Juliet Overture-Fantasy.
 Tchaikovsky was deeply inspired by Shakespeare's writing, and in later years composed other works for The Tempest and Hamlet.

 On November 6, 1893 Tchaikovsky died in St. Petersburg from cholera.
-His compositions are some of the greatest works of the Romantic Era, including the 1812 Overture, March Slav, and The Nutcracker, which has become a Christmas season favorite.
+His compositions are some of the greatest works of the Romantic Era, including the 1812 Overture, Marche Slave, and The Nutcracker, which has become a Christmas season favorite.